 Enforce a Parenting Plan in Hillsborough or Pinellas County

 In Hillsborough & Pinellas County, Florida, all child custody or divorce issues that arise after the final judgment are automatically sent to mediation.
 See Administrative Orders S-2009-107 & 2011-006 PA/PI-CIR.
-For instance, if a parent does not comply with a parenting plan, the case must go to mediation before a judge rules on the mater.
+For instance, if a parent does not comply with a parenting plan, the case must go to mediation before a judge rules on the matter.
 Likewise, if a former spouse does not comply with the divorce decree’s terms, mediation will be necessary before a judge will hear the case.

 Unlike a Florida family law judge, the mediator does not have the authority to compel either party to enter into an agreement.
 Additionally, the mediator has no authority to decide the outcome of the case.
 Typically, the mediator will be a Florida family law lawyer who is familiar with Florida law.
 However, the mediator must be independent and not associated with either side in the case.
 There are mediation centers in the courthouse, as well as private mediation facilities.
 In most instances, mediation provided at the courthouse will be less expensive than private mediation.